Empowering Local Energy Solutions

 Statistics are available at the United States Energy Information Administration.
 The most recent figures available at the time of this writing, July 2025, U.S. households pay an average of 18.10 cents per Kw/hr.
 To completely recharge a ninety Kw/Hr battery would cost a homeowner $16.29, between one third and one half the cost of filling a gas combustion engine, $38.04

-Electric cars are slowly, but surely becoming commonplace, and they introduce a whole new generation of specifications that are worth caring about.
+Electric cars are slowly but surely becoming commonplace, and they introduce a whole new generation of specifications that are worth caring about.
 Range is an obvious one — but there’s another metric that has a major impact on the overall experience of owning an electric car: voltage.

 You’ll often see the voltage of an electric car’s battery pack touted in advertising.
-Hyundai, for instance, is proud of the 800 -volt battery in cars like the EV6 — that’s double the voltage of the 400V battery in the Tesla Model Y.
+Hyundai, for instance, is proud of the 800-volt battery in cars like the EV6 — that’s double the voltage of the 400V battery in the Tesla Model Y.

 EV charging infrastructure is one of the largest infrastructure overhauls the country has ever experienced.
 Whether you are looking to install a charging station at your home, add a charger for your customers at your business, or multiple charging stations for a fleet, Solar DC Power has resources to provide clients with the knowledge to select the charges to fit your needs, and the flexibility to phase projects for the client to achieveve near a 100% utililization, then add specifified chargers to meet your customer's charging needs.